tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 Scope
-: The region of Rust code where a variable is valid or **alive** : Starts with the declaration and ends when
+: The region of Rust code where a variable is valid or **alive** : Starts with the declaration and ends when either
+: 1.
+The block where it was declared ends or
+: 2.
+Ownership is transferred

+Destructors
+: invoked automatically when a value goes out of scope : can be called manyally by passing it to `std::mem::drop`

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NzkwMzA2NSwtMTAyMTU3Njg4MiwxNj
+eyJoaXN0b3J5IjpbMTUyODYyNDM5MCwtMTAyMTU3Njg4MiwxNj
 E1ODk2NTksLTIxNDMxNDU0NDEsLTE1OTEzNDUyOTQsMTk4MDM3
 NjYyOCwxMTM4MTA0MTA1LDEwMDMxNzkyMjgsLTEyOTA2OTk3Mz
 MsLTEwNTAxNjMxNTMsMjAxMTk3NDkwMiwyMDAzOTIwNzc4LC0z